teleivo/gatling/README-CLI.md

 ## Command Line Options

 - `--debug`: Enable debug logging output.
-By default, only clean CSV data is output to stdout.
+By default, only essential log messages are shown.
 - `<simulation.log>`: Path to the Gatling binary simulation log file

 ## Output Format

-The CLI outputs CSV data with the following schema:
+The CLI creates a CSV file next to the input simulation.log file (e.g., `simulation.csv` for `simulation.log`) with the following schema:

 ### CSV Headers
 ```